MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-tools.md

 ## Telemetry with Application Insights

-[Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) is an analytics product that allows you to easily collect telemtry information from your applications and integrates with the Azure ecosystem, Visual Studio Team Services, and GitHub.
+[Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) is an analytics product that allows you to easily collect telemetry information from your applications and integrates with the Azure ecosystem, Visual Studio Team
+Services, and GitHub.
 It can be used in many applications, and Microsoft offers a Go SDK for working with Application Insights.

 > [!div class="nextstepaction"]